Resources

 • Framed photographs of favorite people or favorite places are musts.
 These reflect the stories of your family.
 Group them strategically to form a gallery wall.

-• Arrange personal collections wisely and watch how they make an out-of-a-box shelving unit look like a museum display.
+• Arrange personal collections wisely and watch how they make an out-of-the-box shelving unit look like a museum display.
 Mix up family heirlooms and stylish garage sale finds for a style that’s uniquely yours.

-Curb Appeal
+Boost Your Curb Appeal

-Treat your front and back porches as extensions of the interior of your house.
+Treat your front and back porches as extensions of your house's interior.
 You shouldn’t have any trouble sourcing pretty outdoor furniture and potted plants to spruce up the space.
+It's more popular than ever to dress up your outdoor spaces with everything from overhead lighting and water features to outdoor flooring.

 By Dawn M. Smith